DMS for Compliance: Buyer Guide

 Archive Migration

 Migrating existing paper archives is often the heaviest workload.
-Prioritise documents still within their legal retention period and those required for current operations.
-Faithful digitisation compliant with BS 10008 requirements allows original paper documents to be destroyed once the digital copy is archived in the compliant system.
+Prioritize documents still within their legal retention period and those required for current operations.
+Faithful digitization compliant with NARA standards and Federal Rules of Evidence requirements allows original paper documents to be destroyed once the digital copy is archived in the compliant system.

 Training and Documentation